top of page

 2005 Size 75cm x 6Ocm Acrylics on Canvas

-Grass Skiing off the mountain The memories of games made from found objects.
+Grass Skiing off the mountain The childhood games made from found objects.
 The bus stop before school had cousins playing spinning tops marbles and grass skiing on cardboard down the hill.

 2022 Size 6Ocm^ Acrylics on Canvas Nappies Series